jeangoisse/FSFTweaksLite/README.md

 - Randy Random incident Fixes
 - Tidy crops textures

+The reasoning behind not include some of the tweaks are : some mods do it better and Tweaks Galore from Neurotix can act as a replacement for them.

 As always this will not be put on the workshop.

 important note : Ideology is a **hard requirement** since I was too lazy to set up load folders for it.